svnvcristea/sugarBash/README.md

 # 1) About

-It's easy to extend and config having all configurable parameters into YAML format on config.yml This Sugar bash script helper will support daily routines as:
+It's easy to extend and config having all configurable parameters into YAML format on config.yml This Sugar Bash helper will support daily routines as:
  * Backup your files
  * Mount shared folders
  * VPN